Choosing Test-Optional at SCU

 - 42% of SCU applicants submitted a test

 - 53% of admitted students submitted a test

-Where does an applicant select having scores reviewed or not?
+Where does an applicant select having ACT/SAT scores reviewed or not?

 Can an applicant who is deferred or waitlisted change their testing choice?

-An application with a deferred or waitlist decision will have the opportunity to submit supplemental information.
-Test scores, like an updated transcript, letter of interest or additional letters of recommendations may be supplemental information shared.
+An applicant with a deferred or Wait List decision will have the opportunity to submit supplemental information, including test scores, an updated transcript, letter of interest, or additional letters of recommendations.
 It will not be required or expected to submit test scores.

 |Early Action & Early Decision I||Regular Decision & Early Decision II|